 1. Encouraged only the organised sector

 The Indian textile industry consists of established and unorganised sectors.
 A primary chunk of this industry belongs to the unorganised sector.
-The unstructured category includes small and medium scale mills, handlooms and handicrafts.
-With the introduction of GST, a gap in ITC (Input Tax Credit) flow was witnessed.
-Here, it is important to note that ITC is not to the unorganised sector.
+The unstructured category includes small and medium-scale mills, handlooms, and handicrafts.
+With the introduction of GST, a gap in ITC (input tax credit) flow was witnessed.
+It is important to note that ITC is not to the unorganised sector.
 With GST, a newly introduced input credit chain is now shifting the balance towards the organised sector.